 - Waste and site works should be minimised and the construction materials and methods used should allow for future demounting, replacement or reuse of the structure or its elements.

 - Glazing should have high U values and, where possible, have a low surface area, whilst balancing the need for natural daylight and thermal comfort.
 All windows should be openable to allow cross ventilation.

 - All systems for heating, cooling, pumping and fans should include demand controls.

 - Fossil fuelled heating and hot water systems must be avoided and renewable energy sources should be maximised.
 The installation of onsite renewable energy sources, and battery storage, should be considered.

 TG Escapes follow a strict construction ethic of sustainability and energy efficiency and are keen to remain at the forefront of the quest to create net-zero carbon buildings that are both affordable and able to enhance the well-being of their occupants.

 We already design buildings that are Net Zero in operation with the use of appropriate renewable energy technology.
 You can read here a detailed case study about our net-zero building at Samuel Ryder Academy.
 We also construct buildings that fulfil the vast majority of the recommendations made to achieve buildings that are Net Zero in construction.
-We are working with The Carbon Trust to certify our designs and process, and we will have that work complete in 2021.
-We look forward to meeting the challenges of tighter guidelines in our bid to become a net-zero company providing affordable, inspirational net-zero buildings to PAS 2060 certification.
+On our journey to becoming a net-zero business, we can offer whole life carbon-neutral buildings, comprising low carbon materials and 100% onsite renewable energy.
+We are working with the Carbon Trust to build a tool to independently measure this in a way that it can

 About the author